-Takeda and the New York Academy of Sciences (NYAS) announced the 2019 Innovators in Science Award Winners for their commitment to and excellence in regenerative medicine.
-Takeda is pleased to recognize research in regenerative medicine for its potential to deliver a new generation of innovative medicines for patients across therapeutic areas.
+The 2019 Innovators in Science Award Winners were honored in an award ceremony in Tokyo, Japan for their commitment to and excellence in regenerative medicine.
+Takeda recognized the honorees in partnership with the New York Academy of Sciences in celebration of their research and its potential to deliver a new generation of innovative medicines for patients across therapeutic areas.

 The 2019 Winner of the Early-Career Scientist Award is Shruti Naik, Ph.D., Assistant Professor, Departments of Pathology, Medicine and Dermatology, NYU School of Medicine in the United States.
-Dr. Naik studies immune cell, epithelial cell and microbial interactions to inform therapeutic strategies for conditions such as psoriasis, chronic wounds and cancer.
+Dr. Naik received the Award for her research on immune cell, epithelial cell and microbial interactions and their role in immune response.

 In 2016, Takeda and NYAS launched the Award partnership to recognize and celebrate disruptive and transformative research conducted by promising Early-Career Scientists and outstanding Senior Scientists from across the globe.
 The Award recognizes research in the areas of neuroscience, gastroenterology, oncology, and regenerative medicine.

 The 2019 Award recognized outstanding research in regenerative medicine.
 The inaugural Award focused on recognizing excellence in neuroscience discovery.